GuoJiashu/JJJ/README.md

     BX LR                                 @ Return from main function
 ```

-##Output
+## Output
-This part, we use UART4 and USART1, one board recieve the input data from pc and the transmit to another board via UART4 and also transmit to PC via USART1, if we input message on one computer, when the terminal character is recieved, the PuTTY on another computer will simutanueouly show the message just entered on another computer
+This part, we use UART4 and USART1, one board recieve the input data from pc and the transmit to another board via UART4 and also transmit to PC via USART1, if we input message on one computer, when the terminal character is recieved, the PuTTY on another computer will simutanueouly show the message just entered on another computer.

 ## 1.6.2 Module 4 (Hardware Timer)